SherineAwad/Neurog2/README.md

 - **Target** → Gene found to be co-expressed with that TF.
 - **Importance** → Score from GRNBoost2/GENIE3 indicating the strength of the association (*higher = stronger*).

+### Working on step 2 and 3 and visualising the network

 ## How to run Snakemake